lbeder/slowkey/README.md

 Each step shows progress bars and timing information, and the derived key from each step is displayed (in hex format by default, with optional Base64 and Base58 formats).
 When `--output-dir` is used, each derived key in the chain is saved to a separate encrypted output file, allowing you to track the intermediate results of the daisy-chain process.

+**Tips for using `--output-dir`:**

+- Use `--output-dir` when you want to preserve intermediate derivation results for later use or verification
+- The output files use the naming convention `output_<secret_filename>`, making it easy to identify which secrets file each output corresponds to
+- Output files are encrypted with the same encryption key you provide at the beginning, so keep this key secure
+- You can use these output files with the `--with-output` option in `secrets show` and `secrets reencrypt` commands
+- If you plan to use fast-forward mode later, always use `--output-dir` during the initial run

 ### Fast-Forward Mode

 When using `--fast-forward`, the tool will attempt to skip derivation for secrets files that have existing outputs in the output directory.
 This is useful when you need to re-run a daisy-chain derivation but want to skip already-completed derivations.